Thibaudpmx/Virtual_tumor_publication/README.md

 # Contact

 For any questions or issues with the code, feel free to contact me at Thibaud.Derippe@gmail.com.
-However, please note I do not work in the QSP field anymore, and therefore I do not intend to extend this work or improve the algorithms.
+However, please note I do not work in the QSP field anymore, and therefore I do not intend to extend this work or improve the algorithms (unless needed for the manuscript itself).

 Thanks !